 “I created the ‘Knowledge bus’, so anyone can jump on if they don’t understand part of the topic or lose concentration.
 Then we will go over and over it until there is no one left on my bus and they all understand.
 Don’t belittle anyone if they struggle.
 Have a laugh in a sensible way.
 Most get the bus to school, so it’s something they can relate to.’’

-By relating to her students and taking on a more honest approach in the classroom, Sarah has achieved a lot in her short career and has gained the respect of many pupils, inspiring them to work hard and focus on what they can improve on for the future.
+By relating to her students and taking on a more honest approach in the classroom, Sarah has achieved a lot in her short career.
+She has gained the respect of many pupils, inspiring them to work hard and focus on what they can improve on for the future.

 ‘’If you can achieve that in a supply role, to see them change every day as a full-time teacher must be amazing!
 You can leave the school and say ‘Yes I’ve made a difference today’.
 Let them know they don’t have to know everything to get somewhere in life.
 I struggled in school, so I give them the knowledge that you can get somewhere, you just have to work for it.’’